 Sex-linked dominant is a rare way that a trait or disorder can be passed down through families.
-A single abnormal gene on the X chromosome can cause a sex-linked dominant disease.
+One abnormal gene on the X chromosome can cause a sex-linked dominant disease.

 Related terms and topics:

-Dominant inheritance occurs when an abnormal gene from one parent is capable of causing disease, even though a matching gene from the other parent is normal.
+Dominant inheritance occurs when an abnormal gene from one parent can cause a disease, even though a matching gene from the other parent is normal.
 The abnormal gene dominates the gene pair.

 For an X-linked dominant disorder: If the father carries the abnormal X gene, all of his daughters will inherit the disease and none of his sons will have the disease.
 That is because daughters always inherit their father's X chromosome.
 If the mother carries the abnormal X gene, half of all their children (daughters and sons) will inherit the disease tendency.

-In other words, if there are four children (two males and two females) and the mother is affected (one abnormal X, she has the disease) but the father is not, the statistical expectation is for:
+For example, if there are four children (two boys and two girls) and the mother is affected (she has one abnormal X and has the disease) but the father does not have the abnormal X gene, the expected odds are:

-If there are four children (two males and two females) and the father is affected (abnormal X, he has the disease) but the mother is not, the statistical expectation is for:
+If there are four children (two boys and two girls) and the father is affected (he has one abnormal X and has the disease) but the mother is not, the expected odds are:

 Inheritance - sex-linked dominant; Genetics - sex-linked dominant; X-linked dominant; Y-linked dominant